- The Tseng College

 Phone: (877) 272-4456

 Iowa Student Refund Policy

-An Iowa resident is entitled to withdraw from their entire registration and receive a full refund of tuition and mandatory fees only if the student is a member, or the spouse of a member if the member has a dependent child, of the Iowa national guard or reserve forces of the United States and is ordered to state military service or federal service or duty.
+An Iowa resident is entitled to withdraw from their entire registration and receive a full refund of tuition only if the student is a member, or the spouse of a member if the member has a dependent child, of the Iowa national guard or reserve forces of the United States and is ordered to state military service or federal service or duty.